What is Belles with Balls NL?

 How can I learn more about Ovarian Cancer?
 Am I at risk?

 To learn more about Ovarian Cancer, we invite you to our annual Ovarian Cancer exposium where we expose this disease for what it is!
 Here, you will get a chance to hear from physicians and health professionals about signs, symptoms, risk factors, and how to live a healthier life.
-The 2020 exposium will be held on Saturday, September 26, 2020.
-Details on how to register will be coming soon to our website at this link: exposium.
+This years exposium has been cancelled due to Covid 19.
+Join us on our Facebook page where we will be posting educational content throughout September for Ovarian Cancer Awareness Month.